OctopusDeploy/docs/docs/administration/security/outbound-requests.md

 ## What Information is Included When Octopus Checks For Updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}

-During installation, Octopus will ask you whether you want to check for new releases, and whether you would also like to opt-in to providing usage statistics to help us understand how the product is used and how we can improve it.
+By default, Octopus will periodically check for new releases and send usage statistics to help us understand how the product is used and how we can improve it.
+You can opt-out of sending usage statistics or also opt-out of checking for updates by navigating to **{Configuration,Settings,Updates & Usage Telemetry}}** in Octopus.

-When the checkbox "Automatically check for new Octopus releases" is checked during installation, Octopus will make a HTTPS request to the `octopus.com` domain every 8 hours.
+When the "Check for updates" option is enabled, Octopus will make a HTTPS request to the `octopus.com` domain every 8 hours.
 This request includes:

 - The current Octopus Deploy version number that you are running.
 - A unique installation ID (read more below).